lucianonooijen/Personal-Website/content/resume.md

 What motivates me to do this work every day is to see how the applications I have worked on take an organization to a next level and make it possible for people within the organization to focus on what they are passionate about.

+To see my availability and hourly rate, please see the [recruiters](/recruiters) page.

 <br><hr><br>

 ## Technologies